Home » Salad » Best Christmas Salad

 pouring cranberry maple vinaigrette over a bowl of salad greens with pears and pistachios.

-How to remove the arils from a pomegranate?
+How do you remove the arils from a pomegranate?

 a process collage for removing the arils from a pomegranate: slicing the pomegranate; pulling a wedge away from the fruit; using fingers to loosen the arils.